By night, the Vietnamese city of Hoi An is transformed into a dazzling paradise with brilliant silk lanterns, paper luminaries, and warm candlelight.

-Tricia A. Mitchell is a freelance writer and a co-founder of Eloquence.
-Born in Europe but raised in the United States, she has lived in Valletta, Malta, as well as Heidelberg, Germany.
+Tricia A. Mitchell is a freelance writer and photographer.
+Born in Europe but raised in the United States, she has lived in Valletta, Malta; Heidelberg, Germany; and Split, Croatia.
 An avid globetrotter who has visited more than 65 countries, she has a penchant for off-season travel.
 Tricia has learned that travel’s greatest gift is not sightseeing, rather it is the interactions with people.
 Some of her most memorable experiences have been sharing a bottle of champagne with distant French cousins in Lorraine, learning how to milk goats in a sleepy Bulgarian village, and ringing in the Vietnamese New Year with a Hanoi family.
 She welcomes any opportunity to practice French and German, and she loves delving into a place’s history and artisanal food scene.

 A former education administrator and training specialist, Tricia has a bachelor’s degree in elementary education and a master’s degree in international relations.
 She and her husband, Shawn, married in the ruins of a snowy German castle.
 They’ve been known to escape winter by basing themselves in coastal Croatia or Southeast Asia.
-Though they are currently nomadic, they look forward to establishing a European home someday.

 Her writing has appeared in Fodor’s Travel, Frommer’s, and International Living.